aahamlin/aahamlin.github.io/_posts/2020-05-06-elm-page-navigation.md

 ## Protect Pages

 Preventing unauthorized users from seeing content many options.
 In this [commit](https://github.com/aahamlin/elm-pages-sample/commit/8a055a633aecefb6513400d80338916b343588f2) I just redirect to the Home page, but the later [commit](https://github.com/aahamlin/elm-pages-sample/commit/61f69982e0f2dd5061380bd3cc741696cecaeff5) redirects to the Login page and specifies a returnRoute to go back to the protected resource after completing the login flow.

+**TODO** I am going to come back to this in the near future.
+A couple of different working versions are in the commit history but I think integrating this with the Page module itself will be more robust.

 ## Load Cached Credentials